-A few months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.
+A couple months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.

-Today, as we near the 100 day mark, it has a total of 3 drawings in it.
+Today, as we near the two-month mark, it has a total of 3 drawings in it.

 Two of them are incomplete.

 It’s not that I don’t like my new sketchbook.
 I’m actually really excited about it.
 It’s just that drawing in a sketchbook seems so… permanent.
 My drawing skills are rather rudimentary.
-When I sit down to draw, it’s pretty much a toss up as to whether my attempt will result in something recognizable or… a cacophony of disformed shapes and mangled creatures.
+When I sit down to draw, it’s pretty much a toss up as to whether my attempt will result in something recognizable or… a cacophony of malformed shapes and mangled creations.

 The last thing I need is for my sketchbook to mock me with my inadequacy.